zmanian/gaia/spec/spec.md

 gs.RecentFee = distributedReward
 ```

-The entitlement to the fee pool held by the each validator is accounted for
+The entitlement to the fee pool held by the each validator can be accounted for
 lazily.
 First we must account for a candidate's `count` and `adjustment`.
 The
 `count` represents a lazy accounting of what that candidates entitlement to the
 fee pool would be if there `VotingPower` was to never change and they were to